Service Level Agreements (SLAs), Key Performance Indicators (KPIs), and Critical Success Factors (CSFs)

 CSFs are the building blocks to achieve outcomes.
 Standing alone, they represent isolated prerequisites to attaining service, performance, and value targets.
 Each CSF should be linked to one or more KPI.

 - Products or Service Quality

 - Technical Roadmap

 The most basic of measures for performance involve counting.
 Many consulting service firms have dishonestly sold kindergarten “mathematics” as a high-value service.
 Volumetric measures by themselves aren’t all that meaningful, nor do they adequately or accurately convey demand or “service”.
 IMPO, they’re not as helpful as one might think when it comes to making business decisions.
 However, multi-million-dollar IT service contracts are won and delivered based on volume, coupled with elementary service levels for penalty purposes.
 As clients catch on to the hoax, deeper analysis of performance and value will become table stakes of IT services, not only for vendors but also for internal IT groups.
 Could this be one of the reasons why so many IT organizations fear being measured in meaningful ways?
 Don’t avoid it, embrace it.

 Meaningful measures improve and deepen our understanding of performance and value when taken holistically in organizational context.
 We should expect vendors to take on more accountability, provide better transparency, more thoughtful analytics, and prove our business value through KPIs & CSFs, and the occasional SLA.
 For application services, this means optimizing the workforce, processes, knowledge, performance, technologies, and costs.

-Whether your organization is focusing on SLAs, KPIs, or CSFs, SmartIT can help you solve this puzzle.
-Connect with me on LinkedIn today and let’s chat!
+Whether your organization is focusing on SLAs, KPIs, or CSFs, Onebridge can help you solve this puzzle--connect with us today!